|Ses Saunders Nuxalk Artist

 While his dad and grandfather were self-taught carvers, Ses has had the great advantage of being tutored by his dad.
 A natural teacher, Skip Saunders has taught Ses the fundamental skills of carving and the elemental knowledge of Nuxalk and Northwest coast form line art.
 This combination of skill, knowledge, passion and a great natural talent has allowed Ses to excel in his craft at an early age and create works of art well beyond his years.

 By the time Ses was 12 he was already selling his work directly to local customers.
 By 14 his work was selling in local Bella Coola galleries.
 In the short years since, his work has been purchased by customers from far and wide.
-His carvings have traveled to Germany, England, Spain, Scandinavia, Chile, Russia and the U.S. He has also received a number of commissions from collectors already confident enough to invest in his abilities.
+His carvings have traveled to Germany, England, Spain, Scandinavia, Chile, Russia, Australia and the U.S. He has also received a number of commissions from collectors already confident enough to invest in his abilities.